mcook42/Virtual-World-for-Reddit/Documents/README.md

  * Create comments.

- * Surscribe to subreddits.
+ * Subscribe to subreddits.

- * View and edit their account profile (surscriptions, mailbox, karma, trophies, and saved comments).
+ * View and edit their account profile (subscriptions, mailbox, karma, trophies, and saved comments).

  * Give gold.